SankalpGupta1911/life-skills-track/Assignment_SOA.md

 ## Introduction

-Service oriented architecture (SOA) is an architectural approach in which we use services from third-party service providers without reinventing it ourselves as parts of various components and integrate these components as per our requirement to serve a bigger purpose or provide a high level collaborated/integrated service.
+Service-oriented architecture (SOA) is an architectural approach in which we use services from third-party service providers without reinventing it ourselves as parts of various components and integrate these components as per our requirement to serve a bigger purpose or provide a high level collaborated/integrated service.
 SOA allows users to combine a large number of facilities from existing services to form applications.
 SOA imbibes few design principles like interoperability and loose coupling to provide means for integrating components into a coherent and decentralized system.

 ### Some examples of SOA